Jennifer88huang/pulsar/site2/docs/admin-api-partitioned-topics.md

 sidebar_label: Partitioned topics
 ---

+## Partitioned topics resources

-You can use Pulsar's [admin API](admin-api-overview.md) to create and manage partitioned topics.
+You can use Pulsar [admin API](admin-api-overview.md) to create and manage partitioned topics.

 In all of the instructions and commands below, the topic name structure is: